Chalk grassland restoration at Polesden Lacey

 Chalk grassland is one of the most species-rich habitats in the world, often holding 40 species of flowering plant per square metre.
 This diverse mix of species attracts a huge array of insects including many butterflies such as the Chalkhill blue.

 However, this habitat is under threat from agricultural intensification and over-grazing.
 Here at Polesden Lacey we are working with our tenant farmer to combat this and restore 87 acres of chalk grassland along Polesden Valley.

 We're working with our tenant farmer Steve Conisbee and Natural England who are providing funding through a higher level stewardship scheme.
 The countryside team here at Polesden Lacey is made up of both staff and volunteers who carry out species surveys, sward checks and public engagement.

 " Visitors to Polesden Lacey can help by keeping dogs under control around livestock and shutting gates behind them. "

 The science behind grassland restoration starts with soil tests looking at nutrient content.
 For chalk grassland you actually want nutrient poor soil rather than rich soil.
 Poor soil means that everything is struggling to grow, which allows more species to grow in one area because no one species can dominate.

-Over the winter we will continue to graze the slopes with sheep to help keep the nutrient content low as all the nutrients from the grass goes in to the sheep and not the soil.
-Then come spring we will take all the livestock out and let the wildflowers flourish.
+Over the winter we'll continue to graze the slopes with sheep to help keep the nutrient content low as all the nutrients from the grass goes in to the sheep and not the soil.
+Then come spring we'll take all the livestock out and let the wildflowers flourish.